Cesco16/FedSDS-FL/README.md

 1. FL_server.py: deploy the FL central server to aggregate weights
 2. FL_nodeN.py: deploy and run a federated client, connected to the central server
-3. main_.py: create the federated model
+3. main_model_DATA.py: create the federated model and load and preprocess the chosen dataset

 ## scripts